 Caring for Brass, Plated and Powder-Coated Finishes

-To maintain the superior finish of your First Impressions International products, please ensure that only a damp cloth is used with diluted, mild soap to remove any stains or fingerprints.
+To maintain the superior finish of your First Impressions International products, please ensure that only a damp MICROFIBER cloth is used with diluted, mild soap to remove any stains or fingerprints.
 Residue build-up may cause discoloration of the original finish.
-To avoid such damage, please wipe products with a damp cloth, and dry thoroughly.
+To avoid such damage, please wipe products with a damp MICROFIBER cloth, and dry thoroughly.
 It is recommended that this be done regularly and incorporated into the general cleaning routine in the home.
-Paste Wax (Carnauba) can be used on Polished Brass, Antique Brass, Satin Brass and Oil Rubbed Brass/Bronze.

 Do not use harsh solvents, abrasive cleaners or scourers on any of First Impressions International’s products.
 This may affect the thickness of protective coatings, such as plating, powder coating and lacquer.
 We recommend a light clean with mineral spirits only for our satin or polished chrome finishes.
 Do not use mineral spirits on any product with a brass or antique finish, as it may strip away any aesthetic or protective coating.
 Likewise, powder-coated finishes should be cleaned only with a damp cloth.
 Note: Powder-coated finishes may chip with rough handling, and therefore caution should be taken during maintenance and use.